TSiu88/doctor-lookup/README.md

 * _User enters a medical issue and location and receives a list of doctors._
   * _Example Input: search=doctors, location=seattle, medical issue=sore throat_
   * _Example Output: 104 doctors found_
-* _When doctors found, info on each doctor's name, address, phone number, website, and if accepting new patients is displayed in results._
+* _When doctors found, info on each doctor's name, address, phone number, website, if accepting new patients, and bio is displayed in results, if the information is available._
   * _Example Input: search=doctors, location=seattle, name=house_
-  * _Example Output: name= Marc Houser, address: 15th Ave E, phone number=206326XXXX, website=none, accepting new pts=true_
+  * _Example Output: name= Marc Houser, address: 15th Ave E, phone number=206326XXXX, website=not available, accepting new pts=true, bio=not available_

 ## Screenshots